ambarishg/ambarishg.github.io/_posts/2017-01-13-hypothesis-testing-proportions.md

 The rejection region is less than **-1.644854**

 The zstatistic is outside the rejection region.
-Therefore we **CANNOT reject the NULL hypothesis**  that the percentage of defective components is 12.
+Therefore we **CANNOT reject the NULL hypothesis**  that the percentage of defective components is is 12% or less.

 <hr/>